rasoulinejad/clean_arch_test/README.md

 - Use database of choise to store data.

-- Store the phone number in a database with minimized space storage (choose `varchar`/`string`, or `ulong` whichever store less space).
+- Store the phone number in a database with minimized space storage (choose `varchar`/`string`, or `Uint64` whichever store less space).

 ### Submit your result